 In spite of using hot temperatures to damage the glue that supports the mat’s fibers, it is best for killing bacteria and mold.
 You can use hot temperature on cotton, polyester, nylon, and plastic rugs.
-But, when it comes to cleaning memory foam bath mats, you must use cooler temperature.
+But, when it comes to cleaning memory foam bath mats, you must use a cooler temperature.
 Too much heating will damage its synthetic materials.

 Air dry if possible

-Doing air dry is the best option if you have the chance.
-It will help you dry your mats, preserving its rubber backing and glue; if it is not possible for you, run them in a dryer for around 20 minutes.
+Doing air drying is the best option if you have the chance.
+It will help you dry your mats, preserving their rubber backing and glue; if it is not possible for you, run them in a dryer for around 20 minutes.
 Usually, it takes 20 minutes to dry.
 When it is completely dry, remove them immediately from the dryer.
 However, drying them in the sun can help it to be sanitized too.